dirandad/lightcamera-openipc/L620/README.md

 The variable `osmem` in u-boot environment set the memory limit used by linux.
 Then the rest is aviable for MMZ.
 In original firmware `osmem=43MB`, in OpenIPC after fresh installation `osmem=32MB`.

 We then need to check the good parameter for `osmem`.
+MMZ size need can be affected by `majestic` parameters.

 It is possible to check MMZ usage with `majestic` output.
 Connecting in ssh kill and start majestic in command line.

 ```
 kill `pidof majestic`